keithalewis/math/opm.md

 If $x_n\in C$ converge to $x$ in norm and $\xi\cdot x_n\ge0$ then $\xi\cdot x\ge0$.
 </details>

-## Fundamental Theorem of Asset Pricing
+This proves if $x$ belongs to the smallest cone containing the range of $X$ then there is no arbitrage.
+The contrapositive is also true.

 __Theorem__.  _Arbitrage exists in
-the one-period model if and only if $x$ does not belong to the smallest closed cone containing the range of $X$.
+the one-period model if $x$ does not belong to the smallest closed cone containing the range of $X$.
 If $x^*$ is the closest point in the cone then $\xi = x^* - x$ is an arbitrage_.

-The previous exercise proves the "easy" direction.
-The contra-positive follows from the
+In general, the arbitrage is not unique.
+We will establish the theorem using the purely geometric

 __Lemma__. _If $x\in\RR^n$ and $C$ is a closed cone in
 $\RR^n$ with $x\not\in C$ then there exists ${\xi\in\RR^n}$